hyperledger-labs/fabric-token-sdk/docs/zkat-dlog.md

 ## IdentityProvider

 In `ZKAT DLog`, there are two long-term identities supported:
 - `X509-based Fabric MSP identities`.
-Such an identity contains an X509 certificate and reveal in the clear the Enrollment ID of the certificate's owner.
+Such an identity contains an X509 certificate and reveals in the clear the Enrollment ID of the certificate's owner.
   It will be used for issuers and auditors.
 - "Idemix-based Fabric MSP Identities".
 Such an identity contains an idemix credential.
   It will be used for token owners.

 ## Wallet Service

+To be continued...

 ## Token Service